RedisLabs/redislabs-docs/content/rc/administration/usage-reports.md

 ![usage_report](/images/rc/usage-report-memory-usage.png)

-You can filter the data by using:
+To filter the data, you can:
-* The **View Statement For** menu and selecting a month/year to view the daily memory usage during a specific month
+* Select a month and year from the **View Statement For** list to view the daily memory usage during a specific month.
-* The **Subscription** menu and selecting a subscription to view the daily memory usage of a specific subscription associated with you account
+* Select a subscription from the **Subscription** list to view the daily memory usage of a specific subscription associated with your account.
-* The **Database** menu and selecting a database to view the daily memory usage of a specific database
+* Select a database from the **Database** list to view the daily memory usage of a specific database.

 You can also hold the pointer over each bar in the graph to view the precise memory usage on that day.